dabdul-wahab1988/neutrohydro/docs/mathematical_critique.md

 * $$ A_{Seawater} = [Na=468, Mg=53, Ca=10, Cl=545, SO4=28, ...] $$
 * This forces the solver to use the *exact* seawater ratio, improving validity for salinization studies.

-## 3. Non-Uniqueness of Ion Exchange
+## 3. Non-Uniqueness of Ion Exchange (Addressed via Thermodynamics)

 ### The Issue